fioritracker/help/docs/core/SPS03/main.md

 # Fiori Tracker Core

-Fiori Tracker Core is a [pair of apps](core-apps.md) for keeping a record of your SAP Fiori launchpad's implementation or maintenance scope.
-It makes a foundation for linking launchpad apps records with other project information types.
+Fiori Tracker Core replaces Excel spreadsheets in tracking applications' assignments to catalogs.
+It is a [pair of apps](core-apps.md): one for the list of applications and one for catalogs.

 [![](res/ftcor-apps.png)](res/ftcor-apps.png)
 ## Key features